franiglesias/tb/tests/Katas/ElephantCarpaccio/README.md

 A vertical slice is a piece of a story with the following characteristics:

-* Vertical: it cuts across multiple architectural layers or technical stacks.
+* **Vertical**: it cuts across multiple architectural layers or technical stacks.
 Usually, a vertical slice contains elements of user interface, backend, persistence, etc. The user can perceive a change in the things that are possible to do with the software.
-* Testable: you can verify the behavior of the system with tests.
+* **Testable**: you can verify the behavior of the system with tests.
 Or better yet: you can specify it with tests and develop it in TDD/BDD fashion.
-* User valuable: users obtain some value from the delivery of the slice.
+* **User valuable**: users obtain some value from the delivery of the slice.
 Value can benefit only part of potential users, or satisfy only specific use cases.
 You need to provide value with each slice.

 ## The exercise